Quotes on Science

 This is the source.

 The imagination of nature is far, far greater than the imagination of man.
+No one who did not have some inkling of this through observations could ever have imagined such a marvel as nature is.
 Richard Feynman Quote Details

 More quotes about: